Difficulty level: 4 (most difficult, requires extensive use of a soldering iron)

 Kit #10 includes lots of stuff to experiment with.
 You need to follow separate instructions for:

 - Speed control – Assembly Instructions for the Speed Control Kit

 - Motor speed measurement – Instructions for RPM Measurement Attachment

 - Color Kit – Instructions on included disk

 Please check our web site for other information on all motors built from this kit.
-“How It Works” and “Individual Projects” sections contain a lot of useful information.
+“How It Works” and “Your Project” sections contain a lot of useful information.